| On Camps and Memory

 decades.
 Because it is an old truth that whoever does not remember

+their past will be damned to live it again.
 We must be ashamed of these stories but we must feel

 proud of them as well.
 True, torturers have no faces, spurred by